elainexluu/CMPT225-A5/README.md

 7. Once we have created our hash functions and created plenty of random test data (indexing keys), let's make sure our hash functions are good.

-...
-If needed, let's refer to our lectures on hashing for a description of what we mean by good hash functions.
+...If needed, let's refer to our lectures on hashing for a description of what we mean by good hash functions.

-...
-To verify the goodness of each of our hash functions, we need to '...'
+...To verify the goodness of each of our hash functions, we need to '...'

 ..1.
 Analyse the time and space complexity (efficiency) of each of our hash function and add these results as a comment above the function, for example: